Trade Forex Trading

 EUR - 40% of all

 US Dollar or USD - the United States dollar is the main currency of the world.
-It is used as the standard measure of all other currencies which are transacted in the trading market.
-All others are generally quoted in terms of US dollar.
+It is used as the standard measure of all other currencies which are traded and transacted in the trading market.
+All others are in general quoted in terms of US dollar.

 The USA dollar is a safe haven currency, because it's held as a reserve by many central banks.
-In times of economic recession the dollar will strengthen due to the fact that investors buy the dollar because of its safe haven status.
-On the other hand when the economies are doing well people will go for those that are higher yielding such as the EURO, Pound, Swiss Franc & Australian Dollar.
+In the times of economic recession the dollar will strengthen due to the fact that investors buy the dollar due to its safe haven status.
+On the other hand when the economies are doing well people will go for those that are higher yielding like the EURO, Pound, Swiss Franc and Australian Dollar.

-In the market the dollar is traded against other major currencies, these are Euro, Japanese Yen, British Pound and Swiss Franc.
+In the market the dollar is traded and transacted against other major currencies, these are Euro, Japanese Yen, British Pound & Swiss Franc.

-Euro or EUR - Euro has a strong international influence because it represents 17 Euro-zone member countries of the European Monetary Union.
-Because the Euro represents 17 economies, this makes the Euro the second most transacted after the USA dollar.
+Euro or EUR - Euro has got a strong international influence because it represents 17 EU Zone member countries of the European Monetary Union.
+Because Euro currency represents 17 combined economies, this makes Euro the second most transacted currency after the USA dollar.

-Japanese Yen or JPY - Japanese Yen is the third most transacted in the world because of its liquidity.
+Japanese Yen or JPY - Japanese Yen is the third most transacted in the world due to its liquidity.
 Japanese economy is the second biggest economy after the USA economy.

 British Pound or GBP - Britain economy is the third largest economy after the US and the Japanese Economy.
 This makes the British pound liquid and it is the 4th most transacted in the market.

-Swiss Franc or CHF - Swiss Franc is the only major of a major European country that doesn't belong to the European Monetary Union or G-7 countries.
-Although the Swiss economy is relatively small, the Swiss Franc is one of the five major currencies in the Market.
-This is because of the strength of the Swiss banking system and the Swiss economy which makes the Swiss Franc stable with a high demand that exceeds supply.
+Swiss Franc or CHF - Swiss Franc is the only major of a major European country that doesn't belong to the European Union or G-7 countries.
+Although Swiss economy is relatively small, the Swiss Franc is one of the 5 major currencies on the Currency Trading Market.
+This is due to and because of the strength of the Swiss banking system and the Swiss economy which makes the Swiss Franc stable with a high demand that exceeds supply.

 After classifying the currencies, there are two categories: